 And then she turned to look at Mila and said.
 “Shouldn’t you be off too?
 Go downstairs before your mother comes up here looking for you.
 Go now.
 Hurry.”

 Mila gave her new aunty a hug and escaped down the flights of stairs.
 She startled when she found her mother, Nazmun Banu, on the landing, who was going to come up to the roof to look for her.
 She had been into her daughter’s bedroom in the morning.
-Nazmun Banu, looked at her sternly, waiting for an acceptable explanation.
+Nazmun Banu, looked at her sternly waiting for an acceptable explanation.
 When her daughter had none, she held her by the hand and dragged her to their rooms.
 “Do you know that I nearly fainted this morning when I found out that you hadn’t slept in your room?”
 Do you even realise how much anxiety you’ve caused me?
 Now tell where you were.
 Tell me this minute.”
 Mila thought now or never.
-If her mettle was to tested then this was it.
+If her mettle was to be tested, then it was now.
 There was no pride in untested virtue.
-Once and for all, how she responded to her mother now, proved her loyalty to the greater family.
+Once and for all, how she responded to her mother now proved her loyalty to the greater family.
 It was a real catch 22, whose side should she take?

 Even at that tender age, Mila knew that she couldn’t betray her uncles.
 But neither could she betray her mother.
-She kept quiet until the tiresome tirades died out.
+She kept quiet through the tiresome tirades.
 Then Nazmun Banu broke into tears mumbling how her own life took a bad turn, because of Mila’s father, Ekram.
-He remarried her mothers’ best friend!
+He remarried her mother’s best friend!
 Trust by far, was the fastest depleting values of all.
 Her love was blighted; it was like being caught between the last hours of sunset and total darkness.
-Ekram’s sensuous visitations on her doorsteps in the middle of the night, often awakened Mila to remind her, of her parents’ togetherness that Nazmun Banu after all was the first of his two wedded wives.
-And that he had come back at night to claim what was halal or kosher, as he frequented between his two wives.
+Ekram’s sensuous visitations on her doorsteps in the middle of the night, often awakened Mila to remind her of her parents’ togetherness that Nazmun Banu after all was the first of his two wedded wives.
+And that he had come back at night to claim what was halal or kosher, as he frequented between his two wives for love exchange.
 Nazmun Banu relented without much of a protest, because these kinds of intimacy with her husband gave this relationship a meaning and a reason for her to continue to stay in this House of Chowdhury.

 Only, no one saw this infestation.
 The poisonous resin ultimately ate away the core of her heart.
 Mila didn’t realise it, neither did her mother.
-But this poison left them both depleted of values, particularly Mila, who turned into a sadist.
+But this poison left them both depleted of values, particularly Mila, who had turned sadistic.
 For when Nazmun Banu cried out in pain, and in front of Mila sometimes, she had a smile hovering on her lips.

 Despite everything, Nazmun Banu was loyal to her in-laws, who in turn also respected her for being their eldest brother’s wife.
-Sheri and Ashik, Lutfun, and Mr and Mrs Chowdhury, had more respect for Nazmun than their own son, Ekram or his second wife.
+Sheri and Ashik, Lutfun, and Mr. and Mrs Chowdhury, had more respect for Nazmun than their own son, Ekram or his second wife.
 The wife who could never step foot into this house, let alone be accepted.
-She stayed away from everybody, not because by choice, but because she was completely walled out by the members of the family, out of deference for Nazmun Banu.
+She stayed away from everybody, not by choice, but because she was completely walled out by the members of the family, out of deference for Nazmun Banu.
 This special place or status that she held in the house was ample compensation.
-But Mila sometimes wondered why did she not leave?
+But Mila sometimes wondered why had she not left?
 The answer was all too simple, because of security and money.
 Her own parents, who lived not too far away, but by the mosque had not agreed to this marriage.
 So they too had eloped just like Ashik and Prema.
 But under Mrs. Chowdhury’s strict moral codes, while she accepted Nazmun Banu, she had discarded Prema.
 Fair enough, Nazmun was an innocent child of sixteen, and Prema?
-Was a grown woman of someone’s wife.
+She was a grown woman, Raja Hashem’s wife.
 Those were her rules.
 In accordance to those rules, Ashik and Prema lost.

-No big deal; risk takers such as Ashik and Prema, never cared for much rules, anyway.
+No big deal; risk takers such as Ashik and Prema never cared much for rules anyway.
 This total disregard for morals gave them a strange kind of a high.
-Because what happened to them later was unbelievable by any stretch of imagination.
+Because what had happened to them later was unbelievable by any stretch of imagination.
 But they fared well.
 When the night fell, they stealthily came down from the roof followed by Lutfun.
 In the glow of the candle light, Lutfun showed them the door.
 On the road, they held each other’s hands.
-They had no money and certainly no where to go.
+They had no money and certainly nowhere to go.
 Lutfun gave them some from her savings of her pocket money.
-It was about 200 rupees, which in those days, of 1960’s, it was a decent amount of salary.
-They embarked on this journey, with only just that and a small sack of clothes and bric-a-bracs which Lutfun snitched from the kitchen.
-They headed out for the Raven’s end; the alley by the mosque, where they started a new life in the slums.
+It was about 200 rupees which in those days of 1960’s, was a decent amount.
+They embarked on this journey with only just that and a small sack of clothes and bric-a-bracs which Lutfun had snitched from the kitchen.
+They now headed out for the Raven’s End alley by the mosque where they started a new life of the slum.

 Mehreen Ahmed in internationally published author.
 Her books and short stories, have been Drunken Druid’s Editor’s Choice, June 2018, Best of Cafelit, 2019, Family Novels of the Year, 2017.She has published with Cambridge University Press, Routledge, The Cabinet Of Heed (forthcoming) Ginosko Literary Journal (Forthcoming) Straylight Literary Magazine and many more.